MarkFzp/ToM-Collaboration/README.txt

-# Emergence of Theory of Mind Collaboration in Multiagent Systems #
+# Emergence of Theory of Mind Collaboration in Multiagent Systems (NeurIPS 2019 Workshop) https://arxiv.org/pdf/2110.00121#

-Dear reviewers,

 Detailed the implementations for our algorithm and benchmarks can be found in this folder.
-Thank you for your efforts!

 ToM:
   Kitchen: